vic/jjui/README.md

 * _Edit_ a revision by pressing `e`
 * Git _push_/_fetch_ by pressing `g`, followed by `p` or `f`
 * Undo last change by pressing `u`
+* Show evolog of a revision by pressing `O`

+## Configuration

+See [configuration](https://github.com/idursun/jjui/wiki/Configuration) section in the wiki.

 ## Installation